Tactics/TableBundle/README.md

 1. ActionsColumn
 2. Sorting
-3. Hiding and showing columns
-4. Filter (This is not directly related to TableBundle)
+3. Filter (This is not directly related to TableBundle)
+4. Table types
+5. Column extensions
+6. Hiding and showing columns
-5. Multiselect
+7. Multiselect
-6. Batch actions
+8. Batch actions
-7. Editable
+9. Editable